Cleveland Way - Kildale to Swainby (★★★★★)

 I have been a regular visitor to the Moors ever since - and the walk for today is one of my favored routes through the Moors.

-| The view from up the road (Swainby is to the right of those hills in the distance) |
+| The view from the road |

-| Just before reaching the path from the right looking back towards Roseberry Topping |
+| Looking back towards Roseberry Topping |

 | Not on our route, but this is a photo from the incline below (taken on a different day) |